-\Beginning with the Class of 2026, students must earn one CTE credit to graduate.
-Class of 2026 will also need to meet the state civics requirement by taking AP/HS US Government as one of their social studies classes.
+Class of 2026 will need to meet the state civics requirement by taking AP/HS US Government as one of their social studies classes.
+Class of 2027 will need a 0.5 Personal Finance credit and 0.5 College and Career credit.